fabiana001/documentations/freeIPA/introduction.md

 For more details see [here](https://www.freeipa.org/images/c/cc/FreeIPA33-sssd-access-control.pdf) and [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/windows_integration_guide/sssd-ad)

-Benefits:
-1. **Reduced load on identity and authentication servers**.
-SSSD has an own identities and credentials cache ( these cache files are stored in the /var/lib/sss/db/ directory).
-Therefore, SSSD contacts the servers only if the information is not available in the cache.
-2. **Offline authentication**.
-If and when the connection to the central server is lost an application can continue to operate if it has a cache; SSSD provides such cache.
-3. **A single user account: improved consistency of the authentication process**.
-Everything is managed in one place, including policies.
-With SSSD, it is not necessary to maintain both a central account and a local user account for offline authentication.

 ## References
 [1] [CONFIGURING KERBEROS (WITH LDAP OR NIS) USING AUTHCONFIG, Red Hat documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/system-level_authentication_guide/authconfig-kerberos)